roseTech/storycoder.dev/Antheias_Garden_Chapter_2/Antheias_Garden_Chapter_2_Story.md

 After the first full moon Antheia returned to the pond.
 The life she was breathing into the body of water obviously had their effects.

 But was there another entity visiting this pond?
-Some flower were lined up in pattern too unordinatory to be random.
+Some flowers were lined up in a pattern too perfect to be random.

 An Iris, a Hibiscus, a Ficaria Verna, a Rudbeckia Hirta, ...
-The Iris had 3 Petals, the Hibiscus 5 Petals, the Ficaria 8 Petals and it continued like 13, 21, 34, ...
-All flowers arranged in an almost perfect spiral.
+The Iris had 3 Petals, the Hibiscus 5 Petals, the Ficaria 8 Petals and it continued like this 13, 21, 34, ... petals.
+The flowers themselve arranged in an spiral.

 How many petals does the 20th flower have in this arrangement?

 <div data-solution="46368"></div>

+Hint

+- This sequence is called the fibonacci numbers
+- Use either a recurisive function
+- Or a loop to do the calculation

 How many petals does the 100th flower have?

 <div data-solution="2427893228399975082453"></div>

+Hint

+- Depending on the programming language, it may be necessary to use a library which allows to do calculations with large integers

 But who was this?
-Is there another goddess making fun of her?
+Is there another goddess playing a game with her?

 Demeter?
 The godess of grains.
-Did she plant this spiral behind her back?
+Did she plant this spiral?

 Iris?
 The first flower she noticed was called after the godess herself.
-Or maybe Iris was just bringing an message from another god?
+Or maybe Iris was just bringing an hidden message from another god, she did not understood?

 Narcissus?
 She glanced shortly into the pond, tumbling backwards, then somewhat shocked by her own thoughts.